Cao Jie (eunuch): Life

 In 169, Cao Jie was reassigned to be a zhong changshi (中常侍) again.
 Not long after, he was appointed da changqiu (大長秋; Empress's Chamberlain).
 In 172, when Empress Dowager Dou died while under house arrest, Cao Jie and Wang Fu tried to persuade Emperor Ling to hold an ordinary consort's funeral for the empress dowager instead of one that befitted her status, as well as not to bury her together with Emperor Huan.
 However, their attempt failed when two officials – Chen Qiu (陳球), the Minister of Justice (廷尉); and Li Xian (李咸), the Grand Commandant (太尉), – managed to convince Emperor Ling to hold an empress's funeral for the empress dowager and bury her beside Emperor Huan.
 In the same year, Cao Jie, Wang Fu and others framed Emperor Huan's younger brother, Liu Kui (劉悝), the Prince of Bohai (勃海王), for treason; Liu Kui committed suicide in prison.
 Emperor Ling rewarded Cao Jie and Wang Fu for exposing Liu Kui's "treachery" by increasing the number of taxable households in their marquisates.
 Their relatives were also appointed as officials in the Han government.

 In 179, Cao Jie was promoted to Prefect of the Masters of Writing (尚書令).
-He died in 181 and was posthumously honoured with the appointment of General of Chariots and Cavalry (車騎將軍).
+In that year, he was implicated in a case raised by official Yang Qiu (阳球); other eunuchs involved include Wang Fu and Yuan She.
+While Cao and Yuan survived, Wang died in prison.
+Cao died in 181 and was posthumously honoured with the appointment of General of Chariots and Cavalry (車騎將軍).